Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Framework

 \textbf{Retrieval Datasets}: The LAION-CLASS-Collected dataset offers high concept diversity, but LAION itself is uncurated, with many captions poorly aligned with their images \cite{fan2024improving, nguyen2024improving, chen2023sharegpt4v}.
-While concept coverage is crucial for strong zero-shot classification, image quality, text diversity, and image-caption alignment are key for effective zero-shot image-text retrieval.
+While concept coverage is crucial for a dense coverage of the unimodal embedding space, image quality, text diversity, and image-caption alignment are key for effective zero-shot image-text retrieval.
 In contrast, datasets like CC3M \cite{sharma2018conceptual}, CC12M \cite{changpinyo2021conceptual}, and SBU \cite{ordonez2011im2text} feature higher-quality images and better image-caption alignment than LAION.
-By combining these, we create a 20M MIX-CLASS-Collected dataset that balances concept coverage with image-text similarity, enhancing both retrieval performance and zero-shot domain transfer across various classification tasks.
-We examine the impact of each data source on task performance in Sec \ref{sec:dataset_ablation}.
+By combining these, we create a 20M MIX-CLASS-Collected dataset that balances concept coverage with image-text similarity, resulting in both dense coverage of the uni-modal embedding spaces as well as high semantic alignment between cross-modal embeddings.
+We examine the impact of each data source on task performances in Sec \ref{sec:dataset_ablation}.